-19) A storm water drainage and erosion control program showing:
+- 19) A storm water drainage and erosion control program showing: - a.

-- a.
 The existing and proposed method of handling storm water runoff. - b.
 The direction of flow of the runoff, through the use of arrows. - c.
 The location, elevation, and size of all catch basins, dry wells, drainage ditches, swales, retention basins, and storm sewers. - d.
 Engineering calculations used to determine drainage requirements based upon the 25-year 24-hour storm frequency; this is required only if the project will significantly alter the existing drainage pattern due to such factors as the amount of new impervious surfaces (such as paving and building area) being proposed. - e.
 Methods of controlling erosion and sedimentation during and after construction. - f.
 A written Soil Erosion and Control Plan shall be required when the total disturbance area is greater than 20,000 square feet per acre. - g.
 A written Soil Erosion and Control Plan shall be required for all developments that propose to remove any natural vegetation and disturb the soil within the Royal River Corridor Overlay District. - 20) A groundwater impact analysis prepared by groundwater hydrologist for projects involving on-site water supply or sewage disposal facilities with a capacity of 2,000 gallons or more per day. - a.
 If a site requires an on-site subsurface sewage disposal system it shall be installed in conformance with the State of Maine Subsurface Wastewater Disposal Rules (Rules).
 The applicant shall submit evidence of site suitability for subsurface sewage disposal prepared by a Maine Licensed Site Evaluator in full compliance with the requirements of the Rules.
 A test pit analysis, prepared by a Maine Licensed Site Evaluator shall be provided.
-A map indicating the location of all test pits dug on the site shall also be submitted. - A traffic impact analysis demonstrating the impact of the proposed project on the capacity, level of service and safety of adjacent streets, if the project or expansion will provide parking for 50 or more vehicles or generate more than 100 trips during the a.m. or p.m. peak hour based upon the latest edition of the Trip Generation Manual of the Institution of Traffic Engineers. - 21) A written statement from any utility district providing service to the project as to the adequacy of the water supply in terms of quantity and pressure for both domestic and fire flows, and the capacity of the sewer system to accommodate additional wastewater if public water or sewerage will be utilized. - 22) A written statement from the Yarmouth Water District stating that adequate supply and pressure for both domestic and fire-fighting purposes can be provided without placing an undue burden on the source, treatment facilities, or distribution system involved.
+A map indicating the location of all test pits dug on the site shall also be submitted. - 21) A written statement from any utility district providing service to the project as to the adequacy of the water supply in terms of quantity and pressure for both domestic and fire flows, and the capacity of the sewer system to accommodate additional wastewater if public water or sewerage will be utilized. - 22) A written statement from the Yarmouth Water District stating that adequate supply and pressure for both domestic and fire-fighting purposes can be provided without placing an undue burden on the source, treatment facilities, or distribution system involved.
 The development shall be responsible for paying the costs of system improvements necessary to serve the development. - 23) Cost of the proposed development and evidence of the applicant's financial capacity to complete it.
-This evidence should be in the form of a letter from a bank or other source of financing indicating the name of the project, amount of financing proposed or available, and individual's or institution's interest in financing the project or in the form of a letter from a certified accountant or annual report indicating that the applicant has adequate cash flow to cover anticipated costs.
+This evidence should be in the form of a letter from a bank or other source of financing indicating the name of the project, amount of financing proposed or available, and individual's or institution's interest in financing the project or in the form of a letter from a certified accountant or annual report indicating that the applicant has adequate cash flow to cover anticipated costs. - g.
+Approval Block: Space must be provided on the plan drawing for the signatures of the PlanningBoard and date together with the following words, "Approved: Town of North Yarmouth, North Yarmouth Planning Board".